chichak/chichak.github.io/_posts/2025-11-12-WebDesign90DaysChallenge.md

 # Web Design Mastery — 3-Month Study Guide
 **4 hours per day • Project-based learning • From fundamentals to professional UI design**

+Your diverse interests aren't the problem—they're your superpower.
+The issue isn't lack of focus, but lack of containment.
+You need a system that honors your curiosity while forcing completion.
+Here's a battle-tested framework:

+# The "90-Day Monogamy with Open Relationship Fridays" System

+Core Principle: Marry ONE primary project for 90 days, but schedule sanctioned affairs.

+## Weekly Architecture (the non-negotiable skeleton):
+### Monday-Thursday: Deep Monogamy (4 hours/day)

+Pick one project that matters most right now (e.g., finishing that coding project).
+This is your "North Star."
+Block 8am-12pm (or your peak hours) for only this.
+No trading, no reading articles, no side quests.
+Use Focusmate or similar if you can't trust yourself.
+The cost of switching is a $50 donation to a cause you hate.

+### Friday: "Curiosity Buffet Day"

+This is your release valve.
+Dedicate the entire day to exploring: read that new trading strategy, research content ideas, test gym programs.
+New ideas go into a "Someday/Maybe" list (see tools below).
+You only touch them after noon on Friday.
+### Weekends: Family & Maintenance Mode

+Fatherhood is the project.
+Be fully present.

+### Sunday evening: 30-minute weekly review (non-negotiable).
+Daily Triage Ritual (10 minutes, every morning):
+What is the ONE thing that makes everything else easier or irrelevant today?
+(From Gary Keller's book) Which 3 tasks move my 90-day project forward?
+Write them on a physical sticky note.
+Energy check: Gym is non-negotiable, but when?
+Morning workout = better focus.
+Evening = stress relief.
+Schedule it like a meeting.

+## Tools for Your Specific Chaos:

+Capture everything: Use Todoist (not Notion—too fiddly).
+Quick-add on phone: @coding, @trading, @content tags.
+This offloads the mental RAM.
+Shiny Object Syndrome: When a new idea hits, you don't suppress it.
+You capture it in 30 seconds into Todoist with a tag, then immediately return to your One Thing.
+The idea waits for Friday.

++ Trading: Only during your "Buffet" time or pre-scheduled 30-min review sessions.
+No charts open during deep work.
++ Content Creation: Batch it.
+2 hours on Friday = 5 posts.
+Don't create daily.
++ Reading: Audiobooks during gym/commute.
+Physical reading only before bed (30 min max).
+### The 90-Day Cycle:

+At the end of each cycle, ask: Did I finish or ship something?
+If not, you either:
+Picked too big a project (break it down), or
+Didn't protect your deep work hours (get an accountability partner).

+Your first 90 days: Pick the project that, if completed, would make you feel like a legend.
+Forget "balance"—think sequencing.
+The trading algorithm, the SaaS app, the book—one must win.
+The others wait their turn.
+Start tomorrow.
+Protect 4 hours.
+The rest of your life happens around that.

 ---

 # 📚 Recommended Books